Adventures in Archaeology

-The local component of this offering includes work with local archaeologists, archaeological sites, and museums: multiple field trips, including a behind-the-scenes trip to the Burke Museum and the Squaxin Museum, will explore the region's archaeological treasures.
-We will also visit archaeological sites such as the Mud Bay site, and students may (pending a permit) be able to engage in archaeological survey and/ or excavation themselves.
-Students will meet archaeologists who work for universities, museums, state agencies, and independently, and will be introduced to the variety of careers archaeologists occupy.
-Students may also work in the Evergreen archaeology lab, conserving, studying, and researching many of the artifacts found at a local historical site.
-A research presentation tailored to students' specific interests will be the capstone of this program.
-This program assumes no prior knowledge of archaeology, and will be of interest to any student wishing to learn more about the ancient world, history, or who is interested in pursuing archaeological fieldwork in the future.
-Students should note that this program is taught on a condensed schedule from August 14th to September 1st.
+The local component of this offering includes work with local archaeologists, archaeological sites, and museums.
+There will be multiple field trips, including going to the Burke Museum and the Squaxin Museum, where we will explore the region's archaeological treasures.
+We will also visit archaeological sites such as the Mud Bay site near Evergreen, and other sites (if feasible).
+Students will meet archaeologists who work for universities, museums, state agencies, and independently, where they will be introduced to the variety of careers archaeologists occupy.
+A research presentation tailored to students' specific interests will be the capstone of this class.
+This class assumes no prior knowledge of archaeology, and will be of interest to any student wishing to learn more about the ancient world, history, or who is interested in pursuing archaeological fieldwork in the future.
 Variable credit options for this offering are possible, and should be discussed with the instructor.

 Scheduled for: Day